 Glyndebourne Academy is an operatic development project that aims to support gifted and talented young singers

-Up to eight students will be selected to take part in the full programme.
+Up to eight students will be selected to take part in the full programme – applicants must be resident in the UK for the duration of the project.
 During the academy programme they will work intensively with leading opera professionals and will have an opportunity to perform at Glyndebourne in front of an invited audience in an informal concert at the end of the programme.
+Due to the rapidly changing COVID-19 government regulations, we are currently unable to give exact dates for some of the activity.
+However, a draft schedule can be downloaded here which we will update as soon as we possibly can.
+Please note that the successful applicants will be required to attend the whole project.

 Glyndebourne Vocal Talent Consultant, Mary King, will lead the Glyndebourne Academy, assisted by a team of opera professionals.